Explore health content from A to Z.

 Depression.
 This is more likely if you have a history of mental illness or depression.

 Birth defects.
-Hepatitis C treatment should not be done during or right before pregnancy.
+Hepatitis C treatment should not be given during or right before pregnancy.

 Other side effects.
 These include mood swings, rash, thyroid problems, coughing, and shortness of breath.